Say "Aloha" to your semester in Paradise.

-Studying in Hawai’i lets you take classes at Hawai’i Pacific University, a fantastic private university in the center of the city, learn more about the friendly “Aloha Spirit,” and explore rainforests, volcanoes, and deserted islands on the weekends.
-You’ll live on the Island of Oahu and immerse yourself in paradise.
-Whether you’re surfing at the beach, watching a movie at the Hawai’i International Film Festival, or meeting fellow students on campus, you will love your time in Hawai’i.
+Studying in Hawai’i lets you take classes at Hawai’i Pacific University, a fantastic private university in the center of Honolulu.
+Learn more about the friendly “Aloha Spirit” while you explore rainforests, volcanoes, and deserted islands on the weekends.
+Live on the Island of Oahu and immerse yourself in paradise, whether you’re surfing at the beach, watching a movie at the Hawai’i International Film Festival, or meeting fellow students on campus!

-    - Diverse student body with students from over 100 countries
+- Diverse student body with students from 100+ countries

 - Campus located near beaches, rainforests, volcanoes, and national parks

 - World-class academics with large variety of courses available

 - Study away without leaving the U.S.

 - Customized excursions to explore the island

 Study in Hawai’i’s capital at the oceanside Hawaii Pacific University (HPU).
 The private institution is home to over 7,000 students.
 About 30 percent of students at HPU are international and come from more than 80 different countries.
 This unique study abroad experience combines quality American educational systems with global influences.
 Your program will focus on rigorous academics, relevant career education, and social responsibility.
 The school’s small class sizes mean that you can work directly with professors to get plenty of individualized attention.